Why Self Respect Is Critical To Creating A Healthy, Loving Future With Your Beloved

 All your relationships are a reflection of the relationship you have with yourself.
 You don’t recognize this fact because the image is distorted – it’s like looking in a Fun House mirror.
 If your relationship with yourself isn’t one of respect and love, then you will allow people into your inner circle who don’t treat you in a loving and respectful way.

 Are you often angry and resentful that you don’t get your needs met?
 Have you tolerated partners that treat you badly?
 Are you constantly feeling guilty or walking on eggshells, worrying that you’ve done something wrong?

 Lacking self-respect opens you up to being mistreated, feeling undervalued, and unsure of how to communicate when your needs are not being met.

 All too often, the pattern of sacrificing self-respect for love comes from the false belief that if you had stronger boundaries then you would lose love.
 If you believe that you can’t do any better, or that what you have is good enough, then you will twist yourself into a pretzel from fear that if you stood up for yourself, no one would love you.

 This false idea of love means that you need to get love from another person.
 The truth is that you share love with another, and therefore imperative that you love and respect yourself, so you have these qualities to share with a partner and have them reflected back to you through the relationship.

 Respect Has A Boundary

 Self-respect is one of the keys to creating and maintaining healthy boundaries in your relationships.
-Loving someone isn’t about merging together into one person.
+Loving someone isn’t about merging into one person.
 It doesn’t mean that you can treat each other badly.
 Love comes with a boundary and that boundary is created by respect.

 When you lack self-respect, you find it difficult to have boundaries in your relationships.
 You allow people to speak to you unkindly.
 You may ignore your partner’s manipulative behavior or have the belief that you must tolerate it.